FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb.md

 ## FAIR assessment

 We conducted an assessment of the FAIRness of the dataset, with the results stored [here](https://docs.google.com/spreadsheets/d/1zFcmllpD0loX_yi9NE56vFxbH_RaW-Z1/edit#gid=1320380260).
 Although there are a few indicators that are not applicable to the ND4BB dataset because of data type limitations, and some indicators are too ambiguous to provide a objective assessment.
-We got different data curators evaluating the FAIRness seperately and compared and discussed the conflicting assessment.
+We got different data curators evaluating the FAIRness separately and compared and discussed the conflicting assessment.
 In general, the FAIRness score against RDA FAIR indicator is 36%, of which the mandatory indicator score is 47% and the recommended indicator score is 32%.

 ## Possible next steps

 1. Extract administrative metadata, provenance information, e.g. owner, date of creation
-2. Add license to data set
+2. Add a license to data set
-3. Store data (=experimental results) together with administrative, structural, and descriptive metadata in a repository
+3. Store data (=experimental results) together with administrative, structural, and descriptive metadata in a public repository
 4. Add PID to data set (=digital object)
 5. Add metadata together with PID to a public catalog
 6. Add metrics according to CMMI and add to the public catalog